 Palliative care is a key priority for the NSW Government.
 Whether it’s helping people with life-limiting conditions to maximise their quality of life or ensuring comfort at the end of life, palliative care is an essential component of modern health care services.

-- Integrating primary care, aged care and specialist palliative care services across the state
+- integrating primary care, aged care and specialist palliative care services across the state

-- Expanding support for families and carers
+- expanded support for families and carers

 For information on other palliative care services in NSW, visit Palliative Care NSW.